drnikki/old-personal-site/about.md

 layout: page
 title: About
 permalink: /about/
+description: Nikki Stevens is an open-source software engineer, PhD student, software engineering ethics researcher.
+She is available for consulting and public speaking.
 ---

 Hi, I'm Nikki.
 I'm a software engineer and PhD student in Tempe, AZ.
 If you're curious about my engineering experience, check out my [LinkedIn][]; the tl;dr is - Drupal 6,7,8, fancy projects, architecture, technical manager.